resess/Slicer4D/README.md

 ## 2. Prerequisites
 [//]: # (- Ensure that you have [Graphviz]&#40;https://graphviz.org/&#41; installed.)
 - We recommend gaining familiarity with program slicing.
-- Have Java Runtime Environment version 11 for runnning the pluging and then JRE required for the specific slicing tool (e.g., [Slicer4J](https://people.ece.ubc.ca/mjulia/publications/Slicer4J_2021.pdf)).
+- Have Java Runtime Environment version 11 for running the pluging and then JRE required for the specific slicing tool (e.g., [Slicer4J](https://people.ece.ubc.ca/mjulia/publications/Slicer4J_2021.pdf)).

 ## 3. Setup
 - Clone this repository.
-- Open it as a new project in IntelliJ IDEA
+- Open it as a new project in IntelliJ IDEA.
 - Ensure the 'Run Plugin' run configuration is selected and run it by pressing on the green run button in the toolbar (or by running `./gradlew runIde`).
 - IntelliJ will prompt you to create a new project, or will open up an existing project in a new window, which is an IDE instance with the plugin running live.